SB-Ansel/Duck-dlc/.github/ISSUE_TEMPLATE/bug_report.md

 What was the expected behaviour?

 ## Actual behaviour ##
-A clear and concise description of the actual behavior.
+A clear and concise description of the actual behaviour.

 ---
 **Screenshots:**